Waystone

 Groups

 Groups are gaining more and more in popularity for many reasons.
 First, they are an effective and a much more cost-friendly approach to therapy.
 Second, they act as a powerful change agent in the members’ lives because of the power of community and the felt sense of not being alone in the struggle.
 Seeing life change in fellow members can empower participants to courageously move forward in their own journeys.
 We currently offer a women’s “Overcoming Codependency” group in the Spring and Fall, designed for women who struggle to have a voice and who can feel resentful, overly responsible and overwhelmed in relationships.
-This structured group meets twice a month (Spring and Fall) for 8 meetings and covers topics such as gaining insight into unhealthy patterns, boundaries, self-care, and identifying and overcoming negative thought patterns.
+This structured group meets twice a month for 8 meetings and covers topics such as gaining insight into unhealthy patterns, boundaries, self-care, and identifying and overcoming negative thought patterns.

 Contact Us

-Address: 515 E. Crossville Rd., Suite 430, Roswell, GA 30075
+Address: 515 E. Crossville Rd., Suite 340, Roswell, GA 30075

 Beth Leonard